 - 1. Complete the bachelor's degree application.
 The application can be found at www.ussa.edu. - 2.
 Request official copies of high school, military, and college transcripts be sent to USSA's Admissions Office.
 Minimum 2.0 GPA required. - a.
 If official transcripts are in a language other than English, the prospective student must also send certified English translations. - 3.
-Submit a personal statement between 300-400 words in length that describes the motivations or reasons for pursuing a B.S.S. degree program at USSA. - a.
-Prospective students must upload the personal statement as a Word document. - 4.
 Official ACT or SAT scores may be sent to USSA's Admissions Office, but they are not required. - a.
-If submitted, test scores will be reviewed as a demonstration of the student's academic preparation.
+If submitted, test scores will be reviewed as a demonstration of the student's academic preparation. - b.

-- b.
 USSA uses superscores for both SAT and ACT.
 For the SAT, USSA considers the highest section scores across all test attempts submitted.
-For the ACT, the four best subject scores from all submitted test attempts are averaged to reach the highest score. - 5.
-Copy of a government-issued photo ID (driver's license or passport).
+For the ACT, the four best subject scores from all submitted test attempts are averaged to reach the highest score.